arnholm/cpde_utils/README.md

 In this example $(CPDE_USR) evaluates an environment variable and $(PROJECT_NAME), $(PROJECT_DIR), $(TARGET_NAME) and $(TARGET_OUTPUT_FILE) are standard variables in Code::Blocks.

 ## wx-config command line syntax (Windows only)
 This version of wx-config is for Windows only (on Linux the syntax is different).
-The use of wx-config is only relevant when wxWidgets is ised in the project.
+The use of wx-config is only relevant when wxWidgets is used in the project.
 Instead of setting up all include paths and libraries manually, wx-config will automatically generate this information, based on the location of the wxWidgets installation

     Usage: wx-config [options]
     Options: